dmouscher/nomic/rules-3.md

 ## 358

 Persons may not pretend to be multiple players at once.
 Persons that are found to have done this are banned from the game.

+## 360

+Units, harvests, and claims may be razed (removed) by the player who owns them.

+Razing a claim costs nothing.
+It refunds nothing.

+Razing a harvest costs 1 BF.
+It refunds 1 item each for every kind of item it produced.

+Razing a unit costs 2 BF.
+It refunds 1 item each for every kind of item it produced if it produced any items, 1 item each for every kind of item required for daily upkeep if it required a daily upkeep, and 20% of the initial build cost rounded up to the nearest whole number, if it had any initial build cost.

+The commands for doing these will be, respectively:

+!raze claim coordinates
+!raze harvest coordinates
+!raze unit coordinates